Atharva-techila/Atharva-techila.github.io/README.md

 ## 📚 More About Me

-When I'm not coding, you can find me watching/playing cricket.
 I'm on a journey to transform my passion for technology into practical solutions and real-world impact.

 Thank you for visiting my GitHub profile.
 I'm looking forward to sharing my coding journey with you as I learn and grow in the field of software engineering.
 Let's code and create a better future together!